 However, my first inquiry on that forum was fruitless.
 I entered my grandfather’s name and date of birth on the thread for Schoendorf and asked if someone had any information about his parents.
 My message was bluntly ignored.
 Nonetheless, I soon learned how to navigate that forum and how to get answers from those experienced members, who turned out to be very kind and helpful!

-Many of them are in possesion of several census lists for a large number of colonies obtained from AHSGR (American Historical Society of Germans from Russia) or through own research at the archives, and when someone posts a question about a certain family, those in possesion of the census will look the family up.
+Many of them are in possession of several census lists for a large number of colonies obtained from AHSGR (American Historical Society of Germans from Russia) or through own research at the archives, and when someone posts a question about a certain family, those in possession of the census will look the family up.
 The information is provided for free, but you will be asked to open up a new thread for the family name you are interested in and the colony that family was from.
 The idea behind it is to collect information on every Volga German family through the years and make it an openly available resource for all descendants interested in family history.

-The good news was that a 1897 census for Schoendorf (where I could look for my grandfather’s father David Haas) existed in the archive in Engels, along with household lists for 1915 and 1920.
+The good news was that a 1897 census for Schoendorf (where I could look for my grandfather’s father David Haas) existed in the archive in Engels along with household lists for 1915 and 1920.
 The bad news was that none of the documents were digitalized yet.
 I would lay my hands on the original census book only four years later (the thick one in the middle).

 PROGRESS ON MY GRANDMOTHER’S SIDE